 The city also suffered social problems, as traditional ways of life disappeared.
-Former shepherds, agricultural workers and freed slaves became urban poors with little education and abilities to fit in a new economical model.
+Former shepherds, agricultural workers and freed slaves became urban poor with little education and abilities to fit in a new economic model.
 The modern way of life lead to proliferation in plastics items and the landscape of Nouakchott got littered with all sorts of wastes, including plastic bags and bottles.

-Environment and sustainable development has become a priority during rule of President Mohamed Ould Abdelaziz.
+In recent year, environment and sustainable development have become a priority.
 The government has built roads in Nouakchott and constructed a water abduction system for bringing water from the Senegal River.
 Slums have been replaced by social dwellings for the poorest.
 New schools, hospitals and universities are sprouting at a rapid pace.

 Plans are underway to develop the interior of the country to stop internal immigration to Nouakchott.
 The country is also making made ambitious climate change strategies and has banned the use of plastic bags which has led to its replacement by biodegradable or reusable bags.
 Mauritania has rich biodiversity, especially in its sea.
 Infact, the country has many biodiversity hotspots which may attract people for ecotourism.